vikrams3/enron-search/README.md

 # enron-search
 Type-ahead Search Engine with Auto-Complete for Textual Big Data

+This is a search tool on the Enron email database published at https://www.cs.cmu.edu/~./enron/.
+The code ingests the entire email file as a text file without any special parsing of the header.
+The path of the email file (such as `maildir/scholtes-d/stf/8.`) is the id of that email.

 Some brief design decisions:
 1) to serialize the node array, I am using Python's basic array module that gives C-like access to primitive types (4 bytes for int).
 2) keeping track of email_ids (integers) as a separate serialized file.
 No limit on the number of email_ids that can be stored.